davidhcefx/davidhcefx/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on tracing a bug in Nano 5.4 on Cygwin.
-- 🤔 I’m planning to work on: 1) Change Nano syntax highlight on-the-fly, 2) Migrate scopatz/nanorc to nano-highlight, 3) A project about wiki users.
+- 🔭 I’m planning to work on: 1) Change Nano syntax highlight on-the-fly, 2) Migrate scopatz/nanorc to nano-highlight, 3) A project about wiki users.
-- 👯 I’m looking to collaborate on adding Telegram Chinese substring search support to 3rd party clients.
+- ⚡ Fun fact: This guy dreams of being a white hat hacker who can hack whatever he sees.
 - 🖋 Find more snippets I wrote on [Gist](https://gist.github.com/davidhcefx/starred)

 <!--